percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.16.1.md

 ## Bugs Fixed

-* {{ k8spxcjira(1536) }}: Fix a bug where scheduled backups were not working due to a bug in the Operator that was creating Kubernetes resources with the names exceeding the allowed length
+* {{ k8spxcjira(1536) }}: Fix a bug where scheduled backups were not working due to a bug in the Operator that was creating Kubernetes resources with the names exceeding the allowed length (Thanks to Vlad Gusev for contribution)

 ## Supported Platforms